Testing a multiplayer game presents unique challenges:

 // ParrelSync should only be used within the Unity Editor so you should use the UNITY_EDITOR define

 // When using a ParrelSync clone, switch to a different authentication profile to force the clone

 // to sign in as a different anonymous user account.

 Known issues and workarounds

-- An important nuance is that ParrelSync does not sync changes made to packages.
+- An important nuance is that ParrelSync doesn't sync changes made to packages.

 Packagesfolder is synced on clone opening, so if you made package changes - you should close and re-open your clones.

-- If you encounter a Netcode error that mentions
+- If you meet a Netcode error that mentions

 Ctrl + R(which is by default done automatically) or reimport networked prefabs in the main editor.